ALABAMA PERSONAL INJURY LAWYER

 Laws Unique to Alabama

 To recover your personal injury compensation, however, you’ll have to be sure that you act carefully.
 Many Alabama injury laws are strict, and this could hurt your chance of recovering compensation if not handled properly.
 And being barred from recovery will keep you from the funds you need to get back on your feet.

 While you and your Alabama personal injury lawyer might discuss a number of applicable laws, two laws in particular are worth taking note of.
 These Alabama state laws, if not considered during your case, could bar your recovery so that you’re stuck struggling without the compensation you need.

-If you’re concerned about keeping your personal injury case on the right track, an attorney from the Henry Dailey Law Firm can help you keep track of these and other laws that could affect your compensation.
+If you’re concerned about keeping your personal injury case on the right track, an attorney from Henry C. Dailey, Jr., P.C. can help you keep track of these and other laws that could affect your compensation.
 When your compensation is on the line, you need help ensuring that the legal process is done correctly and timely.

 Alabama Personal Injury Statute of Limitations

 First, keep in mind that your time to act is limited.
 In Alabama, you’ll only have two years to file, which may go by quickly if you’re severely injured and incapacitated by a major injury.
 This makes it that much harder to settle your personal injury case alone.
 When you’re dealing with the strain of your injuries and a tight deadline, it can feel overwhelming.